 Since February of 1989, Lincoln has been designated by U.S. EPA as being in attainment for all the National Ambient Air Quality Standards (NAAQS).
 An on-going ambient air quality monitoring program monitors for Carbon Monoxide (CO), particulate matter (PM2.5), and ozone is in place to monitor transportation related air emissions. - (3) Title VI of the Civil Rights Act of 1964, as amended (42 U.S.C.
 2000d-1) and 49 CFR part 21; - (4) 49 U.S.C.
 5332, prohibiting discrimination on the basis of race, color, creed, national origin, sex, or age in employment or business opportunity; - The Lincoln MPO's Public Participation Plan together with the MPO Management Plan, Unified Planning Work Program and Environmental Justice Action Strategy ensures that no person will be excluded from participation in the planning process and in the development of plans and programs. - (5) Section 1101(b) of the SAFETEA-LU (Pub.
-L. 109-59) and 49 CFR part 26 regarding the involvement of disadvantaged business enterprises in USDOT funded projects; - The City of Lincoln-StarTran maintains the Disadvantaged Business Enterprise Program that was submitted to FTA in February, 2000 and continues to meet the requirements of the Department of Transportation regulations and the annual update requirements.
+L. 109-59) and 49 CFR part 26 regarding the involvement of disadvantaged business enterprises in USDOT funded projects; - The City of Lincoln-StarTran maintains the Disadvantaged Business Enterprise Program that was submitted to FTA in 2013 that includes the Small Business Utilization elements and continues to meet the requirements of the Federal Transit Administration.